 Fragments from an Unnkowable Landscape

-These painted prints are part of an ongoing collaboration with artist Justin James King begun in 2020.
+These painted prints are part of an ongoing collaboration with artist Justin James King.

 They use handmade, hand-collected ochre paint over images of objects from geologically siginficant places.